-Medication calculation exams are administered during NUR 226, NUR 350, NUR 355, NUR 400, NUR 447, NUR 448 and NUR 450.
+Medication calculation exams are administered during NUR 226, NUR 350, NUR 355, NUR 400, NUR 448 and NUR 450.
 Students are required to pass a 10-20 question medical math test with 90% proficiency.
-Students, who do not pass the medical math test on their first attempt, will be required to retake the missed concepts (new version of the test questions).
+Students, who do not pass the medical math test on their first attempt, will be required to a new version of the exam.
 Students may not pass medications in the clinical setting until they have successfully achieved the 90% proficiency standard.
 The student has up to one week to complete required remediation and retest.
-Students, who do not achieve 90% after three attempts, will receive clinical failure, which results in course failure.
+Students who do not achieve 90% after three attempts, will receive clinical failure, which results in course failure.
 (Fac.
-Org 8/26/19)
+Org 8/26/19; revised 7/27/20)